 Dr. Halvorson has a BA in English literature from Pacific Lutheran University.
 He went on to receive his MD and an MS in biophysics from the University of Washington.
-He is board certificated in physical medicine and rehabilitation, and electrodiagnostic medicine.
+He is board-certified in physical medicine and rehabilitation and electrodiagnostic medicine.

 Prior to working at APS, Dr. Halvorson had a busy clinic that saw a lot of athletes for non-surgical injuries.
-He was a team physician with the University of Arizona for 10 years and director of the sports medicine clinic at Student Health Services, as well as covering high school sports.
-He was a volunteer physician at the US Olympic Training Center in Colorado Springs in 1992, and was the first chairman and co-founder of the sports medicine special interest group for the American Association of PMR.
+He was a team physician with the University of Arizona for ten years and director of the sports medicine clinic at Student Health Services.
+He also covered high school sports.
+He was a volunteer physician at the U.S. Olympic Training Center in Colorado Springs in 1992 and was the first chairman and co-founder of the sports medicine special interest group for the American Association of PMR.

-Dr. Halvorson served for a brief time on the education committee for the AANEM (American Association of Neuromuscular and Electrodiagnostic Medicine).This led to an appointment as an oral examiner for the national EMG board and subsequent position as Arizona’s physician representative to the AANEM for 10 years.
-In 2002, he made a family decision to move to California where he established a busy practice doing EMGs for orthopedic clinics treating injured workers and became a Qualified Medical Examiner for the State of California.
-He also worked as the medical director of a national Medicare certified neurodiagnostics lab, and has interpreted more than 16,000 nerve conduction studies during past four years.
+Dr. Halvorson served for a brief time on the education committee for the AANEM (American Association of Neuromuscular and Electrodiagnostic Medicine).This led to an appointment as an oral examiner for the national EMG board and subsequent position as Arizona’s physician representative to the AANEM for ten years.
+In 2002, he made a family decision to move to California where he established a busy practice doing EMGs for orthopedic clinics treating injured workers and became a Qualified Medical Examiner for the state of California.
+He also worked as the medical director of a national Medicare-certified neurodiagnostics lab and has interpreted more than 16,000 nerve conduction studies during past four years.

 MEDICAL EQUATIONS — Utilization Review/Worker’s Comp PreAuthorization

 2008–2009 Neurodiagnostic Laboratories — Staff Electromyographer, multiple Phoenix EMG Locations

 INDEPENDENT MEDICAL CONSULTANT/ELECTROMYOGRAPHER